If you think you or your child may have attention deficit hyperactivity disorder (ADHD), you might want to consider speaking to your GP about it.

 If you find it difficult to remember whether you had problems as a child, or you were not diagnosed with ADHD when you were younger, your specialist may wish to see your old school records, or talk to your parents, teachers or anyone else who knew you well when you were a child.

 For an adult to be diagnosed with ADHD, their symptoms should also have a moderate effect on different areas of their life, such as:

 - difficulty in relationships with partners

-If your problems are recent and did not occur regularly in the past, you are not considered as having ADHD.
-This is because it is currently not thought that ADHD can develop for the first time in adults.
+If your problems are recent and did not occur regularly in the past, you're not considered to have ADHD.
+This is because it's currently thought that ADHD cannot develop for the first time in adults.